Let’s get your mixes sounding loud and clear with the best mastering limiter plugin software.

 Some of the features that come with mastering limiters may not have much use in more general studio applications.

-But given the unique requirements of mastering, features that can be superfluous–and even unnecessary–for mixing may be indispensable for mastering.
+But given the unique requirements of audio mastering (Wiki article), features that can be superfluous–and even unnecessary–for mixing may be indispensable for mastering.

 For instance, limiters employed in mixing typically have compression ratios of about 1:10.
 This is usually sufficient for individual instruments.
 But for mastering purposes, you want a limiter with precise output limiting and higher ratios than that which general-purpose compressors and limiters are able to provide.